silentwhaleluo/Database-Notes/PowerBI.md

 	- configure for **imported**
 	- use for DirectQuery
 	- on-premises model
+	- By default, RLS is use for Single directions, nned to manually enable bi-directional cross-filter with RLS with "Apply security filter in both directions" in "Management relationship"

 - Steps to create roles
 	1. "manage roles" on "Modeling"